 Does the artist consistently produce high-quality tattoos?
 Look for clean lines, smooth shading, and solid, vibrant color saturation.
 If you want a black and grey piece, assess the quality of their gradients and contrast.

-An artist’s portfolio reveals their specialty, so it’s important to find a match.
-For instance, an artist who excels in bold American Traditional tattoos might not be the best fit for an intricate fine-line design.
-Similarly, a master of black-and-grey realism may not be the ideal choice for a vibrant, colorful neo-traditional piece.
+Ensure the artist’s portfolio is filled with recent examples of the specific style you want.
+An artist who excels in bold American Traditional tattoos is not the best fit for an intricate fine-line design.
+Similarly, a master of black-and-grey realism may not be the ideal choice for a colorful neo-traditional piece.
+Look for an artist who not only specializes in your style but also demonstrates consistent quality across their entire body of work.

 Your health and safety are paramount, making this step non-negotiable.
 When you go for your consultation, take the opportunity to observe the tattoo studio’s environment.
 A professional studio prioritizes hygiene and adheres to strict safety protocols.